redis-developer/redis-ai-resources/python-recipes/context-engineering/COURSE_SUMMARY.md

 1. **Extend the reference agent** - Add new tools and capabilities for your domain
 2. **Apply to your use case** - Adapt patterns to your specific requirements
 3. **Optimize further** - Experiment with different strategies and measure results
-4. **Deploy to production** - Use learned patterns for real-world applications
+4. **Build real-world applications** - Use learned patterns in your projects
 5. **Share your learnings** - Contribute back to the community
 6. **Build your portfolio** - Showcase your context engineering expertise